Akselmo/ESOLinuxAddonManager/README.md

 # ESOLinuxAddonManager
 Very simple addon manager for ESO Linux.
+Well, more a downloader for now.

 Currently it's quite ugly but it gets the job done!

 ## How to use